switchupcb/copygen/examples/cast/README.md

 The `cast` option is a **modifier**: It modifies the matching algorithm or assignment of fields.
 It can't be used to match fields in a direct manner _(unlike `automatch`, `map`, and `tag`)_.

-When a `modifier` is **NOT** provided, Copygen will perform **automatic typecasting** using type assertion or conversion at the specified depth level.
-Otherwise, the definition of the **provided modifier** will be evaluated to match fields.
+Copygen will perform **automatic typecasting** using type assertion or conversion at the specified depth level when a `modifier` is **NOT** provided.
+Otherwise, the definition of the **provided modifier** is evaluated to match fields.

 _For example, `map .* package.Type.Field -cast .String()` matches from-fields with the name `Field` (from `package.Type.Field`) and definition `string` (since `.String()` returns `string`) when depth is greater than 0._